Where Are You, Christmas?

 I took some time to think about my happiest holiday moments as a child and as a parent.
 I remembered:

-• sitting at a table with my mom and siblings, crafting simple Christmas ornaments and listening to holiday music on the hi-fi
+- crafting simple Christmas ornaments with my mom and siblings while listening to holiday music on the hi-fi

-• playing Estimation with a large happy group of extended family on Christmas evening
+- playing Estimation with a large happy group of extended family on Christmas evening (we called it Up and Down the River)

 I can't do all of these things this year, but I can do some of them.
 And simply remembering and thinking about them was a pleasurable experience.